InnuendoPi/MQTTDevice4/docs/index.md

     **mDNS:**

     A mDNS name can be used instead of the IP address of the ESP8266 in the web browser (<http://mDNSname>).
 The name is freely selectable.
-The mDNS name must be unique in the network and must not contain any spaces or special characters.
+The mDNS name must be unique in local network and must not contain any spaces or special characters.
 Please note: if you use two or more MQTTDevices you must change default mDNS "mqttdevice" into an unique identifier!

 2. MQTT Settings